 - 2016/17 WGEA Report

 WGEA Employer of Choice Application

-In 2019, Charles Sturt was awarded the Workplace Gender Equality Agency Employer of Choice Citation for the first time. in 2020, we were awarded the Citation for the second consecutive year.
+In 2019, Charles Sturt was awarded the Workplace Gender Equality Agency Employer of Choice Citation for the first time.
+We have been awarded the Citation for the third consecutive time in 2022.
 As part of our ongoing commitment to this space, we have made available our application for staff to view.